 Year One introduces key skills necessary for the advanced study of English Literature and Language.
 You will study the historical developments of the English language and of literatures in English, alongside approaches to textual analysis and interpretation.
 Year One modules will also introduce key study skills including academic writing and independent learning.

 In Years Two and Three, you will have the freedom to plan the specific path that you follow through the programme.
-We constantly monitor the curriculum and the modules on offer to ensure that the programme reflects current developments in the subject, and conforms to national requirements.

 Year Two focuses on the major periods of English Literature and core aspects of English Language study.
 Modules available examine the literatures of specific historical periods, eg the medieval, Victorian, or modernist, or areas of language study including child language acquisition or psycholinguistics.